KatherineMichel/church-website-and-marketing-on-a-budget/research_and_design_sprint.md

 Existing product screens

-See Lightening Demo section for analysis of similar products that offer insight
+See Lightning Demo section for analysis of similar products that offer insight

 Success metrics (ex.
 HEART framework)